stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 | **Payment Card Deposits** | Make a withdrawal from an account to pay onto the account behind a payment card, within the same bank or between two domestic banks.  |
 :Domestic payment products. {#tbl:tbl_pis_products}

-For each of the payment products, the support for payment services is shown in [table @tbl:pay_avail_svc].
+For each of the payment products, the support for payment services is shown in [Table @tbl:pay_avail_svc].
 A periodic payment is distinct from future-dating a payment, which is part of creating a payment, similar to previous versions of IOBWS (see requestedExecutionDate).
 At this time, behavior for periodic payments is not supported by the ÍST {{spec_id}}.

 |                          |                                                                                                             |
 |--------------------------|-------------------------------------------------------------------------------------------------------------|